subsquid/docs/docs/subsquid-network/faq.md

 Additionally you can drive the growth of the SQD Network by helping to cultivate a vibrant community, amplifying the network's reach through social media and other platforms.

+### Does participating in SQD Network require committing my tokens?

+Yes.
+If you delegate your SQD or register a worker, your tokens will be locked for a period of 50000 Ethereum blocks, starting at the end of the current [epoch](#epoch).

 ### What is SQD’s roadmap?

 You can find the up-to-date roadmap [here](https://www.sqd.dev/roadmap).